 Diane Lyden Murphy, Dean

-Faculty members include current and former practitioners who provide a real-world perspective on the professional field.
+Faculty members are current and former practitioners who provide a real-world perspective on the professional field.
 The small college atmosphere allows for personalized attention from the faculty and staff who guide students through the educational experience.
 In consultation with faculty and staff advisors, students choose a major program of study and select coursework that provides necessary professional preparation enhanced by a solid liberal arts education.

 The integration of theory and practice lies at the heart of the college’s mission.
 Through the college’s extensive internship program, students gain valuable hands-on experience that complements their classroom learning and better prepares them for their careers.
-Our undergraduate academic programs in Falk College are supported by professionally trained internship and field placement coordinators who work one-on-one with every student to create an experiential learning opportunity that supports their future career goals.
+Our undergraduate academic programs in Falk College are supported by professionally trained internship and field placement coordinators who work one-on-one with every student to create an experiential learning opportunity that supports his or her future career goals.

 Combined, Dual, and Double Programs